willza3/OpenCore-Strix-B450i/README.md

 * **Internal WiFi & Bluetooth are not supported by macOS.**

-Solution: The internal wireless card can be replaced with a compatible one, such as the Dell DW1820A.
-I haven't tried this myself, but there are reports of it working...
+Solution: The internal wireless card can be replaced with a macOS compatible one (e.g Dell DW1820A).
+I haven't tried this myself, but there are reports of it working.

+* **Line-in microphones may not appear**

+Solution: AppleALC has minimal support for line-in microphones on Ryzen/TR CPUs.
+[VoodooHDA](https://sourceforge.net/projects/voodoohda/)supposedly has better support (at the cost of audio quality) for this but I can't test this myself.

 ## Guides & Links